evilchili/poetry-slam/README.md

 The most common usage and the default if no command is specified is to do a `build`, which will:

-* formats your source with isort, autoflake, and black;
+* format your source with isort, autoflake, and black;
 * run all tests;
 * (re)install the packages in your projet virtual environment; and
 * does a package release build